Rectocele Treatment in Melbourne

 • Defecating Proctogram outlines the size of the rectocele, and whether it empties during evacuation.

-A rectocele only needs treatment if it causes a condition called obstructed defeacation whereby efforts at emptying the rectum during defeacation are impaired by stool being held up in the rectocele.
+A rectocele only needs treatment if it causes a condition called obstructed defecation, whereby efforts at emptying the rectum during defecation are impaired by stool being held up in the rectocele.

 Most series report successful results in up to 80% of cases.

-A new procedure, Stapled transanal rectal resection (STARR) is currently being evaluated for use in rectocele with obstructed defeacation.
-The results of this procedure are good but it is too early to recommend this procedure outside a trail setting.
+A new procedure, stapled transanal rectal resection (STARR), is currently being evaluated for use in rectoceles with obstructed defecation.
+The results of this procedure are good, but it is too early to recommend this procedure outside a trial setting.

-Laparoscopic approaches have been used in this condition but this is usually combined with treatment of other conditions such as pelvic organ prolapses and is generally not used to treat rectocele in isolation.
+There is another rectocele treatment in Melbourne called laparoscopic, which approaches have been used in this condition, but this is usually combined with treatment of other conditions such as pelvic organ prolapses and is generally not used to treat rectocele in isolation.

 Links: